 Please note that the blended version is not suitable for international students who require a Tier 4 visa as some teaching is delivered face-to-face and the remaining via distance learning.
 We welcome applications for the distance learning version of the course.

 One in four people will experience a mental health problem during their lifetime.
 Affecting people from all walks of life, its impact is felt on individuals but also their families and the wider community.
 The innovative delivery of our Masters course - taught on campus and by distance learning - will increase your knowledge and understanding of mental health care.

 Please note that this course does not lead to professional qualification as a mental health nurse.
 If you are interested in becoming a mental health nurse, visit our BSc Mental Health Nursing course page.

 Whatever your background is, our course will meet your personal, professional and educational needs through engaging with innovation, research and leadership.

-For the blended version of the course, each module starts with a two day face-to-face workshop to explain the module and expectations, it's also a time to build relationships with peers and staff.
-Part time students will do two days of workshops and one module per trimester.
-Full time students will do four, one day workshops and two modules per trimester.
+For the blended version of the course, each module starts with a two day workshop to explain the module and expectations.
+It's also an opportunity to build relationships with peers and staff.
+Part-time students will do two days of workshops and one module per trimester.
+Full-time students will do four, one-day workshop and two modules per trimester.
 The workshops will be in Chelmsford but if numbers are sufficient they can be put on at our Cambridge campus.

 Each module takes a virtual international journey – the first is the Siberian express travelling from Moscow to China.
 Students can collect different types of learning materials at each station and the complete tasks, activities and exercises to help develop their learning on each subject area.
 Students also have access to a blog and a discussion board to post answers and questions with an alert on each one so the distance learning module tutor managing the environment will then be alerted when students have posted.
 There's also a goods van with study skills material in it.